mdickinson/pcgrandom/README.rst

 - While the ``Random`` class permits seeding from an arbitrary hashable object, the ``pcgrandom`` classes may only be seeded from integers and bytestrings (or slighly more generally, any object supporting either ``__index__`` or the buffer protocol).
-To hash from a Unicode string, encode it first.
+To seed from a Unicode string, encode it first.
 Allowing arbitrary hashable objects makes it harder to guarantee reproducibility in the event of Python's hashing algorithms changing.
 See https://bugs.python.org/issue27706 for an example of issues caused by this in